Mission |

 eResources |

 As part of NWT Library Services, your library membership enables access to a number of free eResources.
-To access the resources below, you will need your 14-digit User ID# number.
+To access many of the resources below, you will need your 14-digit User ID# number.
 Please ask a staff member if you need help connecting to these services.

 |